nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
+- When editing tags, the existing tags of the employee will be removed i.e. adding of tags is not cumulative.
-- When editing skills, the existing skills of the employee will be removed i.e adding of skills is not cumulative.
+- When editing skills, the existing skills of the employee will be removed i.e. adding of skills is not cumulative.
 - You can remove all the employee’s tags by typing `t/` without specifying any tags after it.
 - You can remove all the employee’s skills by typing `s/` without